 It is the first mammoth to be mined without breaking the cold chain.
 Obviously, it attracts all scientists in the world interested in prehistoric animals.
 In the year 2000, parts of his body were thawed to remove hair and tissue that had remained intact for several thousand years.
 Then Zharkov’s life was revealed to us.
 It is the male woolly mammoth that lived 20,380 years ago.
 He passed away at the age of 42, when he was in good health.
 Due to his location in the rock and its composition, Yarkov may have died when he fell into a crack.
 Mud covered his body soon after and froze protected him from the vagaries of the weather.

 Thank you for listening Science Hunters.
 The music for this episode was composed by Patricia Chailda.
-To text and narration:.
-If you value our work please do not hesitate to leave a comment and five On distribution platforms to support us and improve our visibility.
+To text and narration: Julie Kern.
+If you value our work please do not hesitate to leave a comment and five stars On distribution platforms to support us and improve our visibility.
 You can also subscribe to Spotify, Deezer, and Apple Podcast to never miss an episode.
 As for me, I’ll meet you soon for a future time expedition, in Science Hunters.
 Bye !